-Foreign companies are required to (i) keep the particulars in their registers up-to-date and (ii) correct inaccuracies in the particulars.

-Foreign companies are advised to review and update their registers annually by checking with every registrable controller whose particulars are contained in the register on whether a relevant change16 has occurred in the particulars and whether any of the particulars are incorrect.
-A foreign company is required to send a notice to a registrable controller if the foreign company knows or has reasonable grounds to believe a relevant change has occurred in the particulars of the registrable controller17 or the particulars of the registrable controller are incorrect18.

-If a foreign company has received credible information (e.g. from newspaper reports or law enforcement authorities) that the particulars of a registrable controller are outdated or inaccurate, the foreign company should send a notice to the registrable controller.

-If the foreign company knows for a fact that there are no relevant changes in the particulars of a registrable controller and the particulars are correct, the foreign company need not send the notice.
-Foreign companies are advised to document why it is satisfied that no relevant changes have occurred in the particulars of registrable controllers and the particulars are correct, as supporting documents may be requested by public agencies upon inspection of the registers.
+- 6.1.1 Foreign companies are required to (i) keep the particulars in their registers up-todate and (ii) correct inaccuracies in the particulars. - 6.1.2 Foreign companies are advised to review and update their registers annually16 by checking with every registrable controller whose particulars are contained in the register on whether a relevant change17 has occurred in the particulars and whether any of the particulars are incorrect.
+A foreign company is required to send a notice to a registrable controller if the foreign company knows or has reasonable grounds to believe a relevant change has occurred in the particulars of the registrable controller18 or the particulars of the registrable controller are incorrect19. - 6.1.3 If a foreign company has received credible information (e.g. from newspaper reports or law enforcement authorities) that the particulars of a registrable controller are outdated or inaccurate, the foreign company should send a notice to the registrable controller. - 6.1.4 If the foreign company knows for a fact that there are no relevant changes in the particulars of a registrable controller and the particulars are correct, the foreign company need not send the notice.
+Foreign companies are advised to document why it is satisfied that no relevant changes have occurred in the particulars of registrable controllers and the particulars are correct, as supporting documents may be requested by public agencies upon inspection of the registers. - 6.1.5 If a registrable controller already confirmed to the foreign company that its particulars are up-to-date or gave the requisite updated information to the foreign company, the foreign company need not send the notice to the registrable controller. - 6.1.6 A foreign company is to check annually with their registrable controllers whose particulars are stated in the register of controllers if there has been a change in their particulars or of their particulars are correct, by giving notice to every such controller.

-$^{^{16}}$ A relevant change occurs if (i) an individual or legal entity ceases to be a registrable controller in relation to the foreign company or (ii) any other change occurs as a result of which the particulars of the registrable controller in the foreign company's register of registrable controllers are incorrect or incomplete.
+17 A relevant change occurs if (i) an individual or legal entity ceases to be a registrable controller in relation to the foreign company or (ii) any other change occurs as a result of which the particulars of the registrable controller in the foreign company's register of registrable controllers are incorrect or incomplete.

-17 A copy of the notice is at Annex D.
+18 A copy of the notice is at Annex D.

-18 A copy of the notice is at Annex E.
+19 A copy of the notice is at Annex E.